Top 10 Best Minnesota Twins Players of All Time

 9 Justin Morneau

-From Canada comes him, and he made his Twins debut in 2003 playing first base.
-In 2007, Justin became the first Twin since Greg Gagne to hit 30 home runs in 2 consecutive seasons.
-He played in the All-Star Game from 2007 to 2010, and in 2006, he hit .321. slugged .559 with 34 home runs and 130 RBIs, good enough to earn his only American League MVP and the first Canadian to win that award in the American League.
-Morneau also won the 2008 ALL-Star Game Home Run Derby, also the first Canadian to earn that honor. the 2008 Lionel Conacher award as Canada's athlete of the year.
-2 time Silver Slugger Award winner (2006, 2008) and a member of the Canadian Baseball Hall of Famer, one of Twins' all-time greats.
+From Canada comes Justin Morneau, and he made his Twins debut in 2003, playing first base.
+In 2007, Justin became the first Twin since Greg Gagne to hit 30 home runs in two consecutive seasons.
+He played in the All-Star Game from 2007 to 2010.
+In 2006, he hit .321, slugged .559, with 34 home runs and 130 RBIs, good enough to earn his only American League MVP and the distinction of being the first Canadian to win that award in the American League.

 10 Bob Allison

-Despite a career .255 batting average, Allison left a legacy no Twins fans will ever forget. a lifetime .358 career on-base percentage, and finishing in the top 10 in OBP in 4 different seasons, led the MLB in triples in 1959 (when the team was known as the Washington Senators) with 9, finishing in the top 10 in doubles (1960 and 1964) and four times in triples (1959, 1962, 1967 and 1968).
-1959 American League Rookie of the Year, and 3 times he played in the MLB ALL-Star Game.
-But it was 1965 that Allison will be best remembered by playing in the World Series.
-In Game 2, when his bases-loaded double off Sandy Koufax drove in key runs AND his great backhand catch of a Jim Lefebvre fly ball were the main contributors to the Twins victory.
-Alison, a member of the famed Minnesota Twins Hall of Fame.
+Despite a career .255 batting average, Allison left a legacy no Twins fan will ever forget.
+He had a lifetime .358 career on-base percentage and finished in the top 10 in OBP in four different seasons.
+He led the MLB in triples in 1959 (when the team was known as the Washington Senators) with nine, finishing in the top 10 in doubles (1960 and 1964) and four times in triples (1959, 1962, 1967, and 1968).

 Its Joeysworld